pohlm01/master-thesis/4_comparison.typ

 Therefore, we assume six hours as the default browser update frequency for @mtc tree heads.
 Lastly, we assume each @ca to use #gls("slhdsa")-128s to sign their validity window as the security guarantees for this algorithm are better compared to @mldsa, which is relevant for a long-lasting key.

-In addition to the basic assumptions, there are a few options on what exactly a @rp pulls from the Transparency Service.
+In addition to the basic assumptions, the update size depends on what exactly a @rp pulls from the Transparency Service.
 The straight forward way is to regularly pull all signed validity windows of all trusted root @ca:pl.
 Each validity window contains 7,856 bytes for the signature, 4 bytes for the batch number, and $24 dot 14 dot 32 = 10,752$ bytes for the three heads.
 Multiplying this with 150 trusted @ca:pl, each update transfers around 2.8 Megabyte, independent of the update cadence.
 As an optimization, the transfer could only contain the tree heads that the @rp does not know yet.
-This reduces the bytes transferred for the tree heads to $6 dot 32 = 192$ bytes in the case that a @rp updates exactly every six hours.
+This reduces the bytes transferred for the tree heads to $6 dot 32 = 192$ bytes if a @rp updates exactly every six hours.
-The signature would match the most recent batch number transferred, as it covers the tree heads for all valid batch tree heads anyway.
+The signature would match the most recent batch number transferred, as it covers all valid batch tree heads anyway.
 In other words: The Transparency Service does not need to transfer one signature for each batch tree head, but only one per update per @ca.
 Together, this results in $150 dot (7,856 + 4 + 192) approx 1.2$~Megabyte for each update every six hours.
 During a day, that accumulates to 4.8 Megabytes per @rp.